LRANUL/LRANUL/README.md

 ### Code of Conduct
 If you are interested you may communicate for working on similar projects in the subject area, this handle is maintained for research/academic/enterprise projects and repositories are always managed under polices by authorized academics or engineers, so please be aware of the code of conduct below before affiliating with our work(s).

 **DUE TO UNAUTHORISED REPUBLICATION OF WORKS AS MODIFICATION WITHOUT PRIOR PERMISSION, ACCREDITATION OR COMPENSATION FOR ORIGINAL AUTHORS OF OUR PROJECT(S) AND OR PRODUCT(S).
-HEREBY WE HAVE DECIDED TO PUT THIS NOTICE FOR AWARENESS TO PREVENT FURTHER MISUSE OF OUR SOFTWARE LICENSE AND TO ARCHIVE THEM SECURELY IN A PRIVATE STORAGE.**
+HEREBY WE HAVE DECIDED TO PUT THIS NOTICE FOR AWARENESS TO PREVENT FURTHER MISUSE OF OUR SOFTWARE LICENSE.**

 [![GitHub](https://img.shields.io/badge/GitHub-%40LRANUL-black.svg?style=plastic&logo=GitHub)](https://github.com/LRANUL)
 [![LinkedIn](https://img.shields.io/badge/Linkedin-Ranul-blue.svg?style=plastic&logo=Linkedin)](https://www.linkedin.com/in/ranul/)